cecileane/computingtools/pages/coursedescription.md

 Because one cannot master computational tools without practice or without trouble-shooting errors, the course will be primarily project-based.
-All the topics above will be taught in the context of case studies in biology.
+All the topics will be taught in the context of practical examples, and case studies in biology.
 The final project will be collaborative in groups of 3 or 4.

+Each item will be graded with a point system.
+Points will be averaged with the followig weights:

-- [20%] participation: in lecture, in-class group work, peer reviews, etc.
+- [10%] participation: in lecture, in-class group work, response to project reviews
+- [10%] peer reviews
 - [40%] homework exercises
 - [40%] final project

+Final letter scores will be curved.
+Grades will be posted on [canvas](https://canvas.wisc.edu/courses/120836)

+Students may discuss homework problems and case studies with others including peers, the TA and instructor.
+But each student should write her/his own computer code and project documentation, and should obtain her/his computer output independently.

+Homework exercises, projects and peer reviews will be submitted online, via GitHub.
+Late submissions will receive a maximum of 50% of the total number of points, if submitted less than a week after the deadline.
+Work submitted later than a week after the deadline will not receive any credit.
+Deadline extensions will be granted under extenuating circumstances.
+Vacation travel does not constitute extenuating circumstances.